Dunn School, Los Olivos: History

-Accreditation & Associations
+Accreditation & associations

 Dunn School is a member of the National Association of Independent Schools (NAIS) and The Association of Boarding Schools (TABS).
 It is accredited by the Western Association of Schools and Colleges (WASC) and the California Association of Independent Schools (CAIS).
 Dunn is also partnered with the California Teacher Development Collaborative (CATDC) for professional development.

-Whole Student Education
+Whole student education

 Dunn School practices whole student education, sometimes referred to as holistic education, a movement that seeks to engage all aspects of the learner, including mind, body and spirit.
 Dunn teaches to its five core values: emotional wellness, physical readiness, intellectual growth, social responsibility and moral courage.

 In 2021, Dunn Head of School Kalyan Balaven launched The Whole Student podcast, where guests recall whole student experiences of their own.
 The debut episode featured then-Santa Barbara mayoral candidate James Joyce III.
 Later episodes included author and former journalist Irshad Manji, Instagram VP of Engineering Maria Zhang, and physicist Tané Remington.